Rename Your File

 To search for a file, click the search button at the top.
 Type in a keyword and hit enter.
 The system will search for the keyword in any file names, user names, associated Metadata and transcription.

-For a more advanced search, simply toggle the advanced tab.
-Now, you can enter a specific date rate, filter by network(s) or by user(s) along with your key word.
+For a more advanced search, simply click the advanced search icon.
+Now, you can enter a specific date rate and search by specific user(s) along with your key word.

 From the latakoo Pilot feed, you can also click on a user’s name to filter to their content.
 The same functionality works for network names as well.